 The Witness Protection Agency in Kenya is a body corporate established under the Witness Protection Act, (Cap 79 Laws of Kenya).
 It came into operation on 1st September 2008.

 As a body corporate, the Witness Protection Agency in Kenya has perpetual succession.
 It also has a common seal and, in its corporate name, can be capable of:

 - suing and being sued;

 - holding and alienating movable and immovable property;

 - doing or performing all such other acts or things as a body corporate can do lawfully.

 Object and purpose of the Witness Protection Agency in Kenya

-The object and purpose of the Agency is to provide the framework and procedures for giving special protection, on behalf of the State, to persons in possession of important information and who are facing potential risk or intimidation due to their co-operation with prosecution and other law enforcement agencies.
+The objects and purpose of the Agency are to provide the framework and procedures for giving special protection, on behalf of the State, to persons in possession of important information and who are facing potential risk or intimidation due to their co-operation with the prosecution and other law enforcement agencies.

 The purpose of the Witness Protection Programme is to accord witnesses and related protected people an opportunity to participate in bringing to justice against perpetrators of crimes by delivering their evidence to law enforcement agencies or testifying in judicial proceedings. (source)

 The nature of the special protection referred to above shall entail the power of the Witness Protection Agency in Kenya to acquire, store, maintain and control firearms and ammunition and electronic or other necessary equipment, despite the provisions of any other law.